 Former U.S. Attorney and Honolulu prosecutor Loretta Sheehan says the development is sure to rattle the law enforcement community.

 “Target letter means the grand jury has substantial evidence that you’ve engaged in criminal activity.
 You are going to be indicted," Sheehan said.
 “A subject letter you have the opportunity to possibly not be indicted to possibly cooperate or to plead to a much lesser charge.
 Or if you’re completely innocent, to clear up any misunderstanding.”

-Two other leading deputies, Chasid Sapolu and Janice Futa, have received Justice Department subject — but not target — letters.
+First Deputy Chasid Sapolu also received a Justice Department subject — but not target — letter.